josalggui/RFAutoMaTE/README.md

 1->VNA

 For example, if the user wants to activate all capcitors and connect to TxRx switch:
-0000000000000000
+`0000000000000000`

-For the momento, the code does not check the number of digits.
-So make sure that the number of digits is 16, otherwise, arduino can look frozen.
+For the moment, the code does not check the number of digits.
+So make sure that the number of digits is 16, otherwise, arduino can get frozen.

 ## Contributors
 1. [Rubén Bosch Esteve](https://github.com/RubenBoschEsteve), circuit design and pcb design